-- (a) A landlord of residential rental property subject to this article shall provide written notice in no less than 12-point font to the tenant, and in a manner that complies with California Civil Code section 1632, as may be amended, that states as follows: - Salinas law limits the amount your Rent can be increased.
-See Salinas Municipal Code section [SECTION NUMBER] for more information.
+- (a) A Landlord of residential rental property subject to this Article shall provide written notice in no less than 12-point font to the Tenant, and in a manner that complies with California Civil Code section 1632, as may be amended, that states as follows: - Salinas law limits the amount your Rent can be increased.
+See Article IIA of Chapter 17 of the Salinas Municipal Code section for more information.
 Salinas law also provides that a Landlord shall provide a statement of cause in any notice to terminate a tenancy.
-In addition, tenants evicted on a no-fault basis have the right to return at the same rent, and the right to relocation payments.
-See Salinas Municipal Code section [SECTION NUMBER] for more information. - (b) For a tenancy in a residential rental property subject to this article existing on or before the effective date of this ordinance, the notice required by subsection (a) of this section shall be provided to the tenant directly or as an addendum to the Rental Housing Agreement within thirty (30) days of the effective date of this ordinance. - (c) For a tenancy in a residential rental property subject to this article commencing or renewed after the effective date of this ordinance, the notice required by subsection (a) of this section shall be included in the Rental Housing Agreement, or as a written notice provided to the Tenant at the time the Rental Housing Agreement is entered into. - (d) Landlords must provide to each tenant a current notice of tenant and tenant household rights under this article in accordance with the requirements of this section: - (1) Within thirty calendar days of this article taking effect; - (2) When entering into a Rental Housing Agreement; - (3) When renewing a Rental Housing Agreement; - (4) When providing notice of a rent increase; - (5) When a landlord lists the property for sale; and - (6) Within thirty days of acquiring title to the unit or property. - (e) Notices provided under this section shall be in English and in Spanish.
-If the Rental Housing Agreement governing a Rental Unit to which this article applies is in a language other than English or Spanish, the Landlord must provide an accurate translation of the notice of Tenant's rights in the language of the Rental Housing Agreement.
+In addition, Tenants evicted on a no fault basis have the right to return at the same rent, and the right to relocation payments.
+See Salinas Municipal Code section 17-02.54(b) for more information. - (b) For a tenancy in a residential rental property subject to this Article existing on or before the effective date of this ordinance, the notice required by subsection (a) of this section shall be provided to the Tenant directly or as an addendum to the Rental Housing Agreement within thirty (30) days of the effective date of this ordinance. - (c) For a tenancy in a residential rental property subject to this Article commencing or renewed after the effective date of this ordinance, the notice required by subsection (a) of this section shall be included in the Rental Housing Agreement, or as a written notice provided to the Tenant at the time the Rental Housing Agreement is entered into.

-(f) Failure to comply with the notice requirements in this section shall render any rental increase notice invalid and unenforceable until such non-compliance is cured.
-Failure to comply with the notice requirements of this section may only be cured by providing notice of tenants' rights in accordance with this section.
+- (d) Landlords must provide to each Tenant a current notice of Tenant and Tenant household rights under this Article in accordance with the requirements of this section: - (1) Within thirty (30) calendar days of this Article taking effect; - (2) When entering into a Rental Housing Agreement; - (3) When renewing a Rental Housing Agreement; - (4) When providing notice of a Rent increase; - (5) When a Landlord lists the Property for sale; and - (6) Within thirty (30) days of acquiring title to the Rental Unit or Property. - (e) Notices provided under this section shall be in English and in Spanish.
+If the Rental Housing Agreement governing a Rental Unit to which this Article applies is in a language other than English or Spanish, the Landlord must provide an accurate translation of the notice of Tenant's rights in the language of the Rental Housing Agreement. - (f) Failure to comply with the notice requirements in this section shall render any rental increase notice invalid and unenforceable until such non-compliance is cured.
+Failure to comply with the notice requirements of this section may only be cured by providing notice of Tenants' rights in accordance with this section.

 Sec.
-17-02.56 Buyout Agreements.
+17-02.56.
+Buyout Agreements.

-It is the purpose and intent of this section to regulate Buyout Agreements to increase the fairness of Buyout Negotiations and Buyout Agreements, to ensure that Tenants who enter into Buyout Agreements are aware of their rights, and to prevent Landlords from contracting around the legal rights and remedies available to Tenants under existing law.
+It is the purpose and the intent of this section to regulate Buyout Agreements, to increase the fairness of Buyout Negotiations and Buyout Agreements, to ensure that Tenants who enter into Buyout Agreements are aware of their rights, and to prevent Landlords from contracting around the legal rights and remedies available to Tenants under existing law.